karyasert/DSA-210project-karyasert/README.md

 - Can I **predict academic performance based on exercise habits?**
 - How do **focus levels change with different workout intensities?**

-This project isn’t just about improving my study routine—it’s about leveraging data science to develop an **evidence-based approach to learning and fitness**.
+This project isn’t just about improving my study routine—it’s about leveraging data science to develop an **evidence-based approach to learning and yoga**.

 ---